chillancezen/fortimanager-ansible-generator/ansible-fortimanager-generic/README.md

 ### module usage

-the generic module utilizes existing fortimanager plugin to encapsulate data to request FortiManager device.
-In specific, one request includes below payload skeleton:
+The generic module utilizes existing fortimanager plugin to encapsulate data to request FortiManager device.
+In specific, one request includes the following payload skeleton:

 ```
 {